jamonserrano/state-of-autoplay/README.md

 * the user's Media Engagement Index threshold has been crossed, meaning they previously played video with sound (desktop)
 * the user has added the site to their home screen (mobile).

 🚓 Top frames can delegate autoplay permission to their iframes to allow autoplay with sound.
+Autoplay is allowed by default on same-origin iframes.

 [https://developers.google.com/web/updates/2017/09/autoplay-policy-changes](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes)